hacs/documentation/source/docs/use/repositories/dashboard.md

 1. In Home Assistant, open HACS and find the repository you want to remove.
 2. On the repository entry, select the 3 dots :material-dots-vertical: menu, then select **Remove**.
-   -  This removes the repository and the data that was stored in your [Home Assistant configuration directory](https://www.home-assistant.io/docs/configuration/#to-find-the-configuration-directory).
+   -  This removes the repository that was stored in your [Home Assistant configuration directory](https://www.home-assistant.io/docs/configuration/#to-find-the-configuration-directory).
+3. Removing the repository does not remove the related data.
+Check the documentation of the repository for instructions on how to remove it.

 ## Reporting an issue with a repository